Skip to content

 No. Only one device can be connected per user.

-For example, if your smartphone is using a VPN connection, you won’t be able to establish a tunnel with your desktop PC: after authentication, you will be disconnected.
+For example, if your smartphone uses a VPN connection, you will not be able to establish a tunnel with your desktop PC: after authentication, you will be disconnected.
 No error message will be displayed.

 Can't request assigned address

-This message sometimes appears under macOS, and you won’t be able to connect.
-It’s a known bug not yet fixed by Apple.
+This message sometimes appears under macOS, and you cannot connect.
+This is a known bug, not yet fixed by Apple.
 The solution is to restart the session.

 Can I use the VPN from within ISIMA?

-No, because it unnecessarily consumes resources.
-The VPN is intended for external use.
+No, because it consumes resources unnecessarily.
+The VPN is intended for external use only.

 Issue with resolving internal DNS names